 non-medical or cloth masks indoors in school, including in hallways and during

 classes.
-Students in Kindergarten to Grade 3 will be encouraged but not
+Students in Kindergarten are encouraged but not

 required to wear masks in indoor spaces.